UniMath/agda-unimath/src/trees/underlying-trees-elements-coalgebras-polynomial-endofunctors.lagda.md

     unique-walk-to-root-element-coalgebra w
 ```

-### The external graph of an element of a W-type is equivalent to the underlying graph

 ### The underlying graph of an element of a W-type can be given the structure of an enriched directed tree

 ```agda